 "A large number of people have been killed in Aleppo and many of those who have been hurt are elderly and children.
 They are targeting residential areas using barrel bombs which are indiscriminate."

 A pro-government newspaper said on Thursday the army was preparing an offensive to recapture all of Aleppo and the surrounding province.

 Some families have fled to safer districts, while others have left by the dangerous Castello Road, the only route out of east Aleppo.

-A raid on Wednesday hit a hospital supported by Doctors Without Borders and the ICRC as well as nearby housing, killing 30 people.
+A raid on Wednesday hit a hospital supported by Doctors Without Borders and the Red Cross as well as nearby housing, killing 30 people.

 Aleppo was left out of a new temporary US-Russian brokered truce in the government stronghold of Latakia as well as Damascus and the nearby rebel-held Eastern Ghouta.